hs79hs/sapphireCloud/README.md

 ## License

-FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
+sapphireCloud codebase is mainly LGPL-licensed with optional components licensed under GPL.
 Please refer to the LICENSE file for detailed information.